Diamondfan/cassnat_asr_public/README.md

 # Speech-transformer (Auto-regressive and Non-autoregressive)

+I do not test the entire pipeline yet.
+It is not friendly for beginners at this moment.
+It is better to use this when you are familiar with ESPNet.

 This is the implementation of our work "Using CTC alignments as latent variables for Non-autoregressive speech-transformer".
 Some codes are borrowed from [Espnet](https://github.com/espnet/espnet) and [transformer implementation in Harvard NLP group](https://nlp.seas.harvard.edu/2018/04/03/attention.html).

 ## 1. Requirements